TimothyLe/pentwheel-api/README.md

 ![Pentwheel Logo](./assets/logo.png "Pentwheel")

 # Pentwheel REST API
-A data visualizing platform with a built in rotation scheduler with a modern Node.js REST API and built with Typescript.
+A data visualizing platform with a built in rotation scheduler with a modern frameworks and libraries.
 Intended to demonstrate best practices for scaling API development, clean architecture, and code organization.

 ## Stack
 * Typescript